xavier150/Blender-For-UnrealEngine-Addons/Tuto/How import assets from Blender to Unreal.md

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ImportAssetDocParametersByType.jpg">

-- For Alembic animations assets tick Merge Meshes
+- For Alembic animations assets tick Merge Meshes Alembic export and import can take a lot of time.
 - Set ImportType on Skeletal
 - Set FlipU on False and FlipV on True
 - Set Scale 100,-100,100 (xyz)